Clarissa Ward: ABC News

 From October 2007 to October 2010, Ward was an ABC News correspondent based in Moscow.
 She reported from Russia for all ABC News broadcasts and platforms, including World News with Charles Gibson, Nightline and Good Morning America, as well as ABC News Radio, and ABC News Now.
-On assignment in Russia, she covered the 2008 Russian presidential election.
-She was in Georgia at the time of the Russian intervention into Georgian territory.
-She was transferred to Beijing to serve as the ABC News Asian Correspondent, where she covered the 2011 Tōhoku earthquake and tsunami in Japan.
+She covered the Russian intervention into Georgian territory and the 2011 Tōhoku earthquake and tsunami in Japan.
 She has also covered the war in Afghanistan.

 CBS News

 Ward's CBS career started as the network's foreign news correspondent in October 2011.
 She was a contributor for 60 Minutes and served as a fill-in anchor on CBS This Morning beginning in January 2014.

-CNN
+Work at CNN

 On September 21, 2015, CNN announced that Ward was joining the network and reporting for all of CNN's platforms, and would remain based in London.
 With more than a decade as a war correspondent, on August 8, 2016, she spoke at a United Nations Security Council meeting on the situation in the civil war-torn Aleppo.

 In July 2018, CNN named her its chief international correspondent, succeeding Christiane Amanpour.
 In 2019, she became one of the first Western journalists to report on the life in areas controlled by the Taliban in Afghanistan.
-In August 2020, reports emerged that she and her team were under surveillance while in the Central African Republic in May 2019.
+In August 2020, Der Spiegel published reports that she and her team were under surveillance by Russian mercenaries while in the Central African Republic in May 2019.

 In December 2020, in a joint investigation by The Insider and Bellingcat in co-operation with CNN and Der Spiegel, she reported how Russian Federal Security Service (FSB) members stalked Alexei Navalny for years, including just before his poisoning in August 2020.
-The investigation detailed a special unit of the FSB specializing in chemical substances and investigators tracked members of the unit using telecom and travel data.

-In February 2022, CNN deployed Ward, initially, to the city of Kharkiv in order to cover the first moves from Russian Invasion in Ukraine.
+In February 2022, CNN deployed Ward, initially, to the city of Kharkiv, in order to cover the beginning of the Russian Invasion in Ukraine.
 After the first days of war, she was relocated to Kyiv, where she engaged in a series of wartime reports on the advance of Russian troops and the flight of Ukrainian refugees away from Russian artillery strikes.
 She was among the journalists who travelled to Ukraine to give insights into the humanitarian situation for children and wounded civilians in Ukrainian hospitals amidst the ongoing conflict.

+In December 2023, Ward covered the Gaza war.
+In a six-minute video report, she depicted the grim conditions in Gaza, emphasizing the impact on civilians and describing them as the worst she had seen in the strip in her 20 years as a reporter.
+Visiting a UAE-operated field hospital, Ward witnessed overwhelmed medical staff and interviewed an injured girl.
+While her report received praise, some criticized the attention, urging equal recognition for Palestinian journalists and aid workers.